hacs/documentation/documentation/categories/appdaemon_apps.md

 :::caution
 Since not all users are running AppDaemon, AppDaemon is **not** enabled by default in HACS.

-AppDaemon has to be installed **before** doing the configuration with HACS.
 :::

 ## Enable AppDaemon apps in HACS